marcoapedroza/pokemon-quiz-game/README.md

 - Object-oriented Programming Project:

-  - This project was build in python
+  - This project was built in python

   - The data used in this project came from [Pokemondb](https://pokemondb.net/pokedex/game/x-y) (Web Scraping)
   - I used a [Class](./poke_question.py) to build a dynamic quiz game